 “Now to Him who is able to establish you according to my gospel and the preaching of Jesus Christ, according to the revelation of the mystery kept secret since the world began 26 but now has been made manifest, and by the prophetic Scriptures has been made known to all nations, according to the commandment of the everlasting God, for obedience to the faith— 27 to God, alone wise, be glory through Jesus Christ forever.
 Amen” (Romans 16:25-27).

 We can take courage that God has a plan for the universe and for us individually.

 God does not act from emotional impulse; He acts from eternity.
 He always acts rationally.
 He never exercises arbitrary will.
 God bases His decree on His most wise and holy counsel.
-He based His plan on His omniscience.
-Since He is perfectly holy and incapable of partiality or unfairness, He made His plans according to that which is absolutely right.
-God saves sinners only if in doing so, He can remain absolutely just (Romans 3:25-26).
+He established His plan on His omniscience.
+Since God is perfectly holy and incapable of partiality or unfairness, He made His plans according to that which is absolutely right.
+God saves sinners only if, in doing so, He can remain absolutely just (Romans 3:25-26).

-A general must have a plan or thousands of his men will be killed.
+A general must have a plan, or thousands of his men will be killed.
 Napoleon began the invasion of Russia only after devising a detailed, extensive plan.
 He showed the lines of march and the timing of their arrival.
-He planned the equipment and supplies in detail.
+The general planned the equipment and supplies in detail.
 If he were omniscient, Napoleon would have planned where he wanted to situate every soldier.